-- find the right location and the right partners in this location to implement the project of choice (HERMOSA-module: Identify & Connect)
+- Find the right location and collaborators to implement the project of choice

-- manage the implementation of the project.
-Due to size, complexity and number of stakeholders involved modern spatial data management is essential.
-(HERMOSA-module: Organize & Implement)
+- Manage the project implementation.
+Due to size, complexity and number of stakeholders involved, spatial data management is essential

-- once the project has been implemented not only project participants are interested in the progress of the project.
-Investors, controllers and also the local and global community are interested to know how the project is doing.
-(HERMOSA-module: Monitor & Report)
+- After the project implementation not only the implementers are interested in the progress of the project, Investors, certifiers, the local and global community are interested to know how the project is evolving

-- Ecosystem restoration is a complex task so learning about or sharing best practices really helps.
-(HERMOSA-module: Learn & Share)
+- Ecosystem restoration is a complex task so learning and sharing best practices is a big asset

 Service/ system concept